 Elizabeth is a professional actor and a full member of ACTRA and the Canadian Actors' Equity Association.
+Also, she is an American Sign Language (ASL) Coach and Deaf Community Consultant for theatre/film.
 The purpose of this site is to provide information for both theatre and television assignments.

 She has lived in England, Japan, USA, and Canada.
 Currently, she lives in Ontario, Canada.
 Her career as an actor has taken her around the globe (Japan, Australia, Romania, South Africa, Mexico, USA, and Canada).
 She was involved with a tour theatre company called, "Quest for Arts,” in Washington, D.C. and the “National Theater of the Deaf," in Hartford, CT.